khronos-47/unfinished-shit/README.md

 # unfinished-shit
-it is the big shit
+It is the big shit.
+Don't look at it